 Nepheline syenite will provide:

-- Abrasion resistance: due to its hardness of 6 on Mohs scale, nepheline syenite will increase the coating’s resistance to wear.
+- Scrub resistance: due to its hardness of 6 on Mohs scale, nepheline syenite improves wet-scrub resistance of interior decorative paints.

-- Stain blocking and stain resistance: nepheline syenite acts as a supporting mineral filler in stain blocking and stain resistant coatings.
+- Stain resistance: nepheline syenite acts as a supporting mineral filler in stain resistant coatings.